arpit-patel1/mcp-server-2/mcp_network_manager/README.md

 ### Installation

 1. Clone the repository
-2. Install the dependencies: `pip install -r requirements.txt`
+2. Install the dependencies using one of the following methods:
+   - Using pip: `pip install -r requirements.txt`
+   - Using pip with pyproject.toml: `pip install -e .`
+   - Using a modern Python package manager like uv: `uv pip install -e .`
 3. Run the server: `./start_server.sh`

 ### Configuration